 The curriculum of the Viterbo Dietetic Internship combines knowledge and skills of both the hospital and community dietitian to meet societal demands for comprehensive nutritional care.
 A graduate of the program is a professional member of the health care team, and as a professional person has been trained to make decisions based upon a body of current scientific knowledge and acquired skills.

 Intern Mission Statement

 The Viterbo University Dietetic Internship provides supervised practice experiences aligned with the Accreditation Council for Education in Nutrition and Dietetics' Standards of Education to those who have completed didactic program requirements.
-The Program prepares students to be registered dietitians who serve as faithful and ethical leaders in the community.
+The Program prepares students to be entry-level registered dietitian nutritionists who serve as faithful and ethical leaders in the community.

 The Viterbo Dietetic Internship is currently granted continuing accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606, 312-899-5400.

 Viterbo's dietetic program monitors quality of its educational experiences through a system of continuous improvement.

 Goal 1.
 The Program will provide quality education to a diverse student body in order to prepare competent entry-level dietitians.